Rocco-Gossmann/GoWas/Documentation/Scenes.md

 ### Loadable

-If a Scene implements it, its `Load` method is called before the Engine starts / continues ticking.
+If a Scene implements it, its `Load` method is called before the Engine starts/continues ticking.

-It is only called once and should therefore be used to load / reserve / define ressources that the. `Tick(...)` and/or `Draw(...)` methods may need.
+It is only called once and should therefore be used to load/reserve/define resources that the. `Tick(...)` and/or `Draw(...)` methods may need.

 ```go
 type Loadable interface {